Introduction

 Isaiah 40:26 (ESV)

 God is the beginning and the end, the alpha and the omega, the great “I AM”.
 Every moment in time exists in Him and is sustained by Him, so “when” He does something is a distinction that only really matters from the perspective of us temporal mortals.
-Of vastly more significance, I believe, is that if God decides to act within the dimension of the spacetime He created, He must be fully committed to the effects each of His actions have on the spacetime continuum.
+Of vastly more significance, I believe, is that if God decides to act within the dimensions of the spacetime He created, He must be fully committed to the effects each of His actions have on the spacetime continuum.

 God is the same, yesterday, today and forever, because He experiences all of the effects of His choices and actions eternally for as long as He wills to maintain spacetime.
 Because He decided to send his Son to die on the cross, everyone who God elected to save by grace through faith (whether they lived before or after the temporal focal point of Jesus’s death & resurrection) was saved.
 When He looks upon one of His adopted sons or daughters, He does not just see them in a single point in time.
 He sees them from the time they were born through their entire eternal future all at once!
 In the same way, He sees the entirety of the universe in one spacetime block that He created and sustains from beyond the 4 dimensions of height, width, depth, and time that we can perceive.